 4. Fitness clothing and accessories

 The pandemic changed, among other things, the way we work out.
 Sales of at-home fitness gear and fitness wear soared through 2020.
-And while it may take time for us to feel comfortable in a crowded gym, there’s still opportunity in this space.
+And while it may take time for us to feel comfortable in a crowded gym, there’s still opportunity in the fitness industry.
 Yoga mats, sport socks, leggings, fitness equipment, t-shirts, and water bottles are available through multiple manufacturers and print-on-demand companies.
 You could start an online boutique or clothing brand.
 Fitness influencers can help monetize their personal brands through customized workout merch.

 5. Pet accessories

 Another (very cute) side effect of the pandemic was an increase in pet adoptions.
 Newly remote workers everywhere replaced colleagues with furry companions to combat loneliness.
 2020 was therefore a big year for pet brands, and the trend should continue through 2021.
-Get into the booming pet industry by white labelling beds, toys, and accessories.
+Get into the booming pet industry by white labeling beds, toys, and accessories.
 This is a great option for pet service businesses that may wish to add branded products to their offering.

 Learn more 👉 Sell Pet Products: Ideas for Your Own Pet Business

 Ceramic mugs emblazoned with memes, travel mugs engraved with your logo, or enamel camping mugs with custom artwork.
-There are several options for white labelling mugs.
+There are several options for white labeling mugs.
 And it’s a good time to get into the drinkware space—more people are making coffee and tea at home with the increase in remote work and rolling closures of physical cafés.